 Have you ever noticed that symbolism abounds in logo designs?
-In today’s age, when humans have incredibly short attention spans, it is important that your logo stands out.
-Symbolism is a simple and defective way to achieve this.
+In today’s age, when humans have incredibly short attention spans, it is essential that your logo stands out.
+Symbolism is a simple and effective way to achieve this.
 Here are some ingenious logos that employ dual symbolism to convey their brand message.

 Symbolism is instrumental in helping brands sum up their core values and mission by using just a few images and words.
-This results in the creation of a memorable image that ultimately gets imprinted in the minds of the customers if designed well.
+This results in the birth of modern logo design ideas that ultimately gets imprinted as beautiful brand logos in the minds of the customers if designed well.

-These hidden images either convey the nature of an enterprise or are a clever representation of its name.
-The symbolism may appear obvious in some cases but is usually subtle in most cases.
+These hidden images either convey the nature of an enterprise or are a smart representation of its name.
+The hidden logo meanings may appear obvious in some cases but are usually subtle in most cases.

-Here are some of the most well-known company logos that carry underlying meanings in their designs.
+Here are some of the most well-known companies ingenious logos & logotype design that carry underlying meanings in their designs.